 18. MandarinPod (intermediate to advanced)

-This podcast is ideal for lower intermediate levels.
+This podcast is ideal for lower-intermediate learners.

-Best Advanced level Chinese podcasts
+Best Advanced-level Chinese podcasts

 If that is the case, it’s for you, then.
 You can also use these advanced Mandarin podcasts to study for HSK advanced (Levels 5 and 6).

-You want to make sure you get this!
+You want to ensure you get this.

 19. 大人的Small Talk (Dàrén de Small Talk)

-It is a Taiwanese podcast hosted by management consultants Bryan, and Joe called Adult’s 大人的 Small Talk (Dàrén de Small Talk).
+It is a Taiwanese podcast hosted by management consultants Bryan and Joe called Adult’s 大人的 Small Talk (Dàrén de Small Talk).
 This podcast will teach them what they need to know to “become adults.”

 20. 嘻谈录 (Xītánlù)